ALTIBASE/Documents/Manuals/Altibase_trunk/eng/OraAdapter_Eng.md

 ##### ORACLE_SKIP_UPDATE

-Thisdetermines whether the UPDATE statement executed in Altibase is also executed in Oracle DB.
+This determines whether the UPDATE statement executed in Altibase is also executed in Oracle DB.
 If this is set to 1 (“skip”), the UPDATE statement is skipped, which means that it is not executed in the Oracle DB.

 -   Default: 0